webplatform/docs-wpd/Infrastructure/proposals/Site_status_problem_notification_messages/index.md

 = Site status problem notification messages =

 == Description ==
 In case of an site problem, some boilerplate error messages to start from.
-Generally we publish them to [http://status.webplatform.org] and broadcast them to Twitter [https://twitter.com/WebPlatform]
+Generally we publish them to [http://status.webplatform.org status.webplatform.org] and broadcast them to Twitter [https://twitter.com/WebPlatform @WebPlatform] and other Social media accounts.

 == Messages per problem type ==